 - The environmental cause: The Chinese suffered the effects of pollution for years on a daily basis.
 While it was once considered “unpatriotic” to complain about pollution, residents are no longer afraid to show their anger.
 At the same time, their interest in ecology has increased rapidly.

-- Government support: The state introduced some bonus as incentives for electric car purchase to encourage people those models.
-This premium can go up to 66,000 yuan (that is to say about 9.000$).
+- Government support: The state introduced some bonuses as incentives for electric car purchases to encourage people those models.
+This premium can go up to 66,000 yuan (that is to say about $9.000).
 An amount that is not insignificant to help a population where the emerging middle class can seek to invest in this kind of model, now that they can afford it.

 - Escaping restrictions: In Beijing, electric cars exempt residents from having to wait to be “drawn” to be allowed to drive.
 In Shanghai, this prevents them from paying prohibitive registration fees.
 But it also allows them to escape the control of registrations which is exercised rather strictly throughout China.

 - Limited maintenance: The mechanism of an electric car is far less complex than that of a gas car.
 There would be 7 times fewer components in an electric car!
-The car is thus much easier to repair and more rare to maintain.
+The car is thus much easier to repair and requires less effort to maintain.

 A promising but complicated market

-China hopes that electric cars will be able to account for one fifth of all car sales in China by 2025.
+China hopes that electric cars will be able to account for one-fifth of all car sales in China by 2025.
 That is why some restrictions have been put in place.
-Since builders’ offers and government support for the purchase of electric vehicles have had a mixed success, a new wave is now coming.
-A system of quota will be imposed from 2019 to each manufacturer present on the Chinese market.
+Since builders’ offers and government support for the purchase of electric vehicles have had mixed success, a new wave is now coming.
+A system of quotas will be imposed from 2019 on each manufacturer present in the Chinese market.
 This quota will be set at 10% of sales of electric or hybrid vehicles for 2019 and 12% for 2020.
-If they are not respected, the manufacturers will therefore have to buy credit to competitors that were over the quota.
+If they are not respected, the manufacturers will therefore have to buy credit from competitors that were over the quota.
 This should really motivate the sales of these models in the years to come.

 However, there are still some obstacles

 - Well-developed public transport: 37% of the Chinese say they don’t need a car.
-Indeed, public transport is rather well developed, especially in major cities.
-In cities such as Beijing or Shanghai, it is often faster to take the metro than the car during peak hours, as traffic jams is so important.
+Indeed, public transport is rather well-developed, especially in major cities.
+In cities such as Beijing or Shanghai, it is often faster to take the metro than the car during peak hours, as traffic jams are so important.

-- The creation of national infrastructure: By prohibiting the sale of gasoline cars, the state should offer the Chinese charging points throughout the country, so they will never break down.
-However a problem arises: since there are different models of car, there are different types of chargers.
+- The creation of national infrastructure: By prohibiting the sale of gasoline cars, the state should offer Chinese charging points throughout the country, so they will never break down.
+However, a problem arises: since there are different models of cars, there are different types of chargers.
 The state will have to find a way to unify these charging spots’ standards and policies.

 - Energy costs: By offering these charging spots, China will have to meet a much higher demand for electricity.
 Shanghai has already planned to install a charging station powered by photovoltaic panels.
 It would take less than an hour to fully charge the battery.
 See how China will feed the national network of charging stations in the future.
 It should be able to accommodate 5 million connected cars by 2020.

 Nevertheless, China remains the largest market in the world for car manufacturers, especially for “green” vehicles.
-This market is already enjoying strong growth, as Volskwagen has saw by achieving 40% of its worldwide sales in this country.
+This market is already enjoying strong growth, as Volkswagen has seen by achieving 40% of its worldwide sales in this country.